Co-op Bank seeks 400 million pounds to cover mis-selling costs

 Co-op Bank said its objectives remained unchanged, namely to restore its capital position, focus on retail and small business customers and ditch non-core activities.

-The bank had reduced its loan book by 2 billion pounds by the end of 2013 and cut its staff by 1,000 or 14 percent.
+Assets are expected to have been cut by 2 billion pounds at the end of 2013, with staff cut by 1,000 or 14 percent.

+The bank was meant to publish its annual report on March 26 but this has been put back to "on or before April 8" and Booker said there remained significant challenges ahead.

 (Additional reporting by Kate Holton and Huw Jones; Editing by Mark Potter and David Holmes)